 - Offer a special ingredient or two: You can hunt for or bring along a few different materials that could enhance kids' sensory experience.
 Some ideas: lilacs or other scented petals; spices like turmeric or paprika; or dried lavender (our favorite).

 - Make a mixture: Kids can add found ingredients plus about an inch or two of water to their pots.
 Then, they do whatever it takes to mix up their ingredients: use sticks to stir; get a stubby piece of wood to mash it; put the top on and shake it up.
 Let them do their thing and give them plenty of time.

 - Chat: As they are working, ask them what they notice about their concoction.
 If you don’t get much back, ask to see it.
 Ask something about its appearance (“What do you notice about the water?
 Does it look the same as when you started?”).
 Or, ask to smell the potion, and ooo and ahh.
 This should prompt them to observe, notice and talk with you about the mixture as well as their process.

-- Make some magic (for kids age 3 and up): Once potion-making has run its course, ask kids, “How do we make this potion a magic potion?”
+- Make some magic (helps to have at least one kid age 3+): If you chose to go with potion-making, ask kids, “How do we make this potion a magic potion?”
 Accept all ideas.
 Suggest that just by sniffing it, you can pretend to be anything you want.
 Then, let the kids suggest a creature.
 Take a big sniff and go with it, acting and sounding like whatever kids suggest.
 From squirrels to lions to birds to ninja turtles, just go with it.
 They'll have a blast pretending with you.

 Why is this activity great for kids?